2020 United States House of Representatives elections in North Carolina: District 9

 The 9th district spans from south Charlotte and its southern suburbs of Matthews and Mint Hill into suburban Fayetteville, including Union, Anson, Richmond, Scotland, and Robeson counties.
 The district remained vacant after the 2018 elections, following the refusal of the state board of elections to certify the results and an ongoing investigation into absentee ballot fraud, and on February 21, 2019, all five members of the board voted to call a new election.

 Redistricting resulted in the district losing its share of Cumberland and Bladen counties, while gaining southern Moore County and Hoke County.
-The incumbent is Republican Dan Bishop, who won the special election with 50.7% of the vote.
+The incumbent was Republican Dan Bishop, who won the special election with 50.7% of the vote.